Afterwards, create another field with the "File" data type.

 1.7.
 Support of SAP documents

-To support SAP ArchiveLink documents (availble from Intrexx 8 with Online
+To support SAP ArchiveLink documents (available in Intrexx 8 with Online

-Update 07), the following additional settings need to be made in the
+Update 07 or later), the following additional settings need to be made in the

 A data field with the type